Education & Certification

 - Serving on a committee alone doesn’t qualify.
 You must have held a titled leadership position (e.g. committee chair).

 - For the Infection Prevention and Control; Technical; and Performance Improvement and Implementation Science domains, you will need to show achievement in the domain by providing an activity in any of the following categories:

 - Being a named author in a peer-reviewed publication (Note: Must be a different publication than the one provided to meet first criteria)

 - Oral presentation at the state, regional, or national level

-All applications will then be reviewed, and applicants will be notified of their status prior to the APIC Annual Conference in June.
+The 2017 application period for the Fellows program is February 1 - March 31, 2017.
+After the application period closes, all applications be reviewed and applicants will be notified of their status prior to the APIC Annual Conference in June.

 What are the benefits of this designation?